seryozhabaleyko/seryozhabaleyko/README.md

 ### Hi there 👋

-I’m Front-end developer, open source lover and after all a wonderful human being...
+I’m a front-end developer, open source lover and after all a wonderful human being...

 - 🔭 I’m currently working on something cool :wink:.
 - 📫 How to reach me: [@seryozhabaleyko](https://www.linkedin.com/in/seryozhabaleyko).